hashicorp/terraform-plugin-docs/README.md

 #### Migration

-The `migrate` subcommand assumes the following conventional paths for the old website structure:
+The `migrate` subcommand assumes the following conventional paths for the rendered website directory:

+Legacy website directory structure:

 | Path                                              | Description          |
 |---------------------------------------------------|----------------------|